StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 and out-of-order delivery on the receiving side.
-There is an unconscious unstated assumption baked into this line of reasoning, which is that having an excessively long queue is inevitable and unavoidable, and therefore we have to devote a lot of our energy into how to organize and prioritize and manage that obligatory excessive queue.
+There is an unconscious unstated assumption baked into this line of reasoning, which is that having an excessively long outgoing queue is inevitable and unavoidable, and therefore we have to devote a lot of our energy into how to organize and prioritize and manage that obligatory excessive queue.
 In contrast, if we take steps to keep queues short,